Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

 However, these complexity results do not provide a comprehensive answer to Q2, since they overlooked the origin of the guided states.
-As numerically investigated in \cite{lee2023evaluating}, if the guided states are obtained from existing classical algorithms, it is possible that those guided states are much better than the standard guided states, which will enable not only an efficient quantum algorithm for the LHP, but also an efficient classical algorithm.\footnote{\cite{lee2023evaluating} also argued that with even standard guided states, for chemistry Hamiltonian which is a special case of the general local hamiltonian, it is possible that the classical heuristics can efficiently estimate the ground energy to the desired precision~.
-Philosophically, \cite{lee2023evaluating} argued that if a classical algorithm is good enough to get a good guided state, which is non-trivially close to a ground state, then the problem itself might be classically tractable. } Inspired by \cite{lee2023evaluating}, from a complexity view we raise the following question:
+As numerically investigated in \cite{lee2023evaluating}, if the guided states are obtained from existing classical algorithms, for Hamiltonians in practice it is possible that those guided states are much better than the standard guided states, which will enable not only an efficient quantum algorithm for the LHP, but also an efficient classical algorithm\footnote{\cite{lee2023evaluating} also argued that with even standard guided states, for chemistry Hamiltonian which is a special case of the general local (Fermionic) hamiltonian, it is possible that the classical heuristics can efficiently estimate the ground energy to the desired precision.
+Philosophically, \cite{lee2023evaluating} argued that if a classical algorithm is good enough to get a good guided state, which is non-trivially close to a ground state, then the problem itself might be classically tractable. }.
+Inspired by \cite{lee2023evaluating}, from a complexity view we raise the following question (denoted as Q3): Is there a definition of ``strong guided states", such that the complexity of LHP with such guided state drops from quantum to classical?

+Here quantum refers to $\QCMA$-$\Complete$ which is the complexity of LHP with standard guided states~\cite{weggemans2023guidable}, classical refers to $\MA$-$\Complete$, and LHP with strong guided state is defined as a variant of LHP, where when $\lambda(H)\leq a$, we further assume that there exists a ground state which admits a strong guided state.